Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 The email focuses on you.
 Not he or she.

-6. Be as personal as possible with your readers
+6. Be as Personal as Possible with Your Readers

 Let’s be clear here.
 There’s such a thing as too much information.

-Your email subscribers don’t need to hear about your two-year-old’s potty training foibles.
+Your email subscribers don’t need to hear about your two-year-old’s potty-training foibles.

-They don’t need to hear about the grime you found behind your toilet the last time you cleaned your bathroom.
+Unless you’re selling something that helps with potty training, they don’t need to hear about the grime you found behind your toilet the last time you cleaned your bathroom — unless you’re selling cleaning supplies.

 See the theme?